OpenNebula/docs/source/operation/network_management/vrouter.rst

 * ``VROUTER_KEEPALIVED_PASSWORD``: Password used for the service to protect the service from packages of rogue machines.
 By default the service is configured without password.
 * ``VROUTER_KEEPALIVED_ID``: Number identifier of the service (0-255).
 This is useful when you have several virtual routers or other keepalived services in the same network.
 By default it is generated from the Virtual Router ID (``$vrouter_id & 255``) but you can specify it manually if needed.

-These parameters can also be provided in the Virtual Router creation wizzard of sunstone.
+These parameters can also be provided in the Virtual Router creation wizard of Sunstone.

 .. |sunstone_create_vrouter| image:: /images/sunstone_create_vrouter.png
 .. |sunstone_topology| image:: /images/sunstone_topology.png